Rishik00/CrossOCR/README.md

    ```

 ## Testing
-For optimal results, we recommend using the sample images provided in the `/sampleimages` directory.
+For optimal results, I recommend using the sample images provided in the `/sampleimages` directory.
 These images have been extensively tested and yield reliable outcomes.

 ## Conclusion
 CrossOCR represents a significant step forward in multi-lingual image analysis, offering a robust solution that balances efficiency with accuracy.
 We welcome feedback and contributions to enhance this project further.